BottyGPT / DocsGPT deployment story

 Optional: repo content

-- Docs site (docs.mannyroy.com) added and trained.
+- Ghost site (mannyroy.com/sitemap.xml or base URL) added and trained.

-- Main site (mannyroy.com) and key pages added and trained.
+- Docusaurus site (docs.mannyroy.com) added and trained.

 6. Phase 3: Embed on Ghost (main site)